Barclays Lifetime Mortgages

 • Standardised approach for operational risk (with partial AMA elements)

-• Stress testing overseen by Bank of England
+• Stress testing overseen by the Bank of England

 • Subject to ring-fencing rules: Investment banking segregated from Barclays Bank UK PLC